 Charlotte-Mecklenburg Schools has deployed more than 116,000 laptops and iPads to equip students with remote learning tools during this crisis.
 As the district’s nonprofit partner, the CMS Foundation is now asking our community to “Connect for Tech” and close the connectivity gap.
 Access to education should not be a privilege, and every child in Charlotte-Mecklenburg should have the opportunity to engage in remote learning regardless of financial circumstances.

 A gift of $200 covers the cost of one year of internet service for a household with one or more CMS students in need of this support.
 Every contribution makes a difference.
-You can donate here or text “GIVETECH” to 44-321.
+You can text “GIVETECH” to 44-321.